This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 half-complete-link-address.jpg makes a lot more sense than something like

-Getting those on-site SEO steps in place will establish the settings and tags you need.
+Getting those basic on-site SEO steps in place will establish a platform for good on-site SEO for WordPress sites.

 As I said at the beginning: once those steps are in place, forget about the search engines and write well-researched, well-written and well-presented articles that provide useful information to your readers.

-The search engines are getting better and getter all the time at understanding the actual content of a page, so that’s where you need to focus your attention.
+The search engines are fully capable of understanding the actual content of a page, and its layout, so that’s where you need to focus your attention.

-Above all, though, don’t write for the search engines.
-Ignore them and write for people.
+Above all, write for people – not the search engines.